Stay-Determined/Stay-Determined/README.md

 - 👋 Hi, I’m @Stay-Determined
-- 👀 I’m interested in the video games universe.
+- 👀 I’m interested in the dev universe.
--🌱 I’m currently learning web technologies and games development.
+-🌱 I’m currently learning software technologies and mobile development.
-- 💞️ I’m looking to collaborate on games projects to learn, acquire experience and move forward to reach my goals.
+- 💞️ I’m looking to collaborate on projects to learn, acquire experience and move forward to reach my goals.
 - 📫 How to reach me antoine.tacail@hotmail.fr